Friday 9 and 16 March, 2018 (Applications have now closed)

 Upon completion of the course, participants will be eligible to claim up to 40 PD points towards recertification (Section 1.2 or 1.3 of the NAATI Recertification logbook)

 About the course:

 The short course examines the principles and practices associated with interpreting in mental health settings.
 Topics covered include common mental illnesses, how clinical psychologists work with clients, an overview of the mental health system, neuropsychology, working with survivors of trauma, and what constitutes best interpreting practice in these settings.
 The short course is composed of presentations from expert professionals in the mental health field and experienced interpreters, and practical interpreting exercises to establish best practice when working in this field.

 The course is aimed at practising interpreters who are already working in the industry.
 It is open to interpreters of all languages.

 AUSIT and ASLIA members receive a 10% discount: $390 (GST included).

-Certificates of Completion will be issued to participants who attend all face-to-face hours of the course, and complete all self-study activities.
+Certificates of Completion will only be issued to participants who attend all face-to-face hours of the course.